Somali Air Force: 2025

+2026

+In early 2026, reports emerged that Somalia was in advanced talks with Pakistan to acquire 24 JF‑17 Thunder Block III fighter jets as part of efforts to modernize its air force.
+According to the reports, the discussions followed a visit by a Somali delegation to Pakistan led by the commander of the Somali Air Force, Mohamud Sheikh Ali, and, if finalized, the deal would represent the largest defense acquisition by Somalia since the collapse of its central government in 1991.

+In February 2026, the Federal Government of Somalia appointed Brigadier General Abdirisaq Mahamud Haji as Commander of the Somali Air Force.

+In April 2026, it was reported that the acquisition agreement had been finalized with the official signing of the contract in Islamabad.
+According to Radio Dalsan and HUM News, citing Somali defense officials, the deal includes the procurement of 24 JF-17 Thunder Block III aircraft and a support package for pilot and ground crew training.
+Neither government has issued a formal statement, though reports indicate that deliveries are expected to begin within 18 to 24 months.

 Uniform

 Somali Air Force servicemen wore green flight suits with shoulderboards indicating their rank, along with a visored pilot mask and helmet when actively flying.
 The Air Force would traditionally wear a sky blue (in summer) or navy blue service shirt, navy blue trousers, beret or sidecap, shoulderboards and black boots.
 Dress uniforms consisted of a navy blue peaked cap, blazer, trousers, black formal shoes and tie and sky blue shirt.
 Servicemen would wear ribbons on their left breast, as well as Air Force insignia.

-Current aircraft of the Somali Air Force
+Equipment

+Current equipment

 Aircraft reportedly delivered to the Somali Armed Forces include those listed below.
 In addition, Bell 412s have been pictured in Somali Air Force markings.

-Multiple reliable sources explicitly identify the Somali Air Force as the operator of the aircraft listed, including Bayraktar Akıncı UCAVs, T129 ATAK attack helicopters.
+Multiple sources explicitly identify the Somali Air Force as the operator of the aircraft listed, including Bayraktar Akinci UCAVs, and T129 ATAK attack helicopters.